-Jon Rahm What's In The Bag - Open De Espana 2018
+Jon Rahm What's In The Bag - Open Championship 2018

 Rahm has a full bag of TaylorMade equipment including the new M4 driver.

-He has the M4 in 9.5° which he has averaged over 306.7 yards with on the PGA Tour this season.
-He ranks 2nd on Tour in Strokes Gained: Tee to Green.
+He has the M4 in 9.5° which he has averaged over 307 yards with on the PGA Tour this season.
+He ranks 2nd on Tour in Strokes Gained: Off the tee.

-He has just one fairway wood and that is the TaylorMade M3.
+He has just one fairway wood and that is the TaylorMade M3 with 17 degrees of loft.
+Both his driver and 4 wood are fitted with Aldila Tour Green 70 TX shafts.

-Rahm carries a TaylorMade P790 2 iron having used a five wood this year.
+Rahm has carried a TaylorMade P790 2 iron as well as a five wood this year, however this week at Carnoustie he goes straight from his 4 wood to a 4 iron in the form of the TaylorMade TP RSi UDI.

 Rory McIlroy What’s In The Bag?